MarikaBBB/MarikaBBB.github.io/game/README.md

 ### How the Puzzle Works
 - To play the Puzzle Game, follow these steps:
 - Access the game by opening the index.html file in a web browser.
-- The game will start automatically, and you will see a grid of shuffled tiles.
+- The game will start when you press the button "New Game".
+You will see a grid of shuffled tiles.
-- Click and drag a tile to move it to an adjacent empty space.
+- Click and drag a tile to move it to the correct spot.
 - Continue rearranging the tiles until they are in the correct order.
 - If you reach the maximum number of moves or the time limit, a game over alert will be displayed.
 - Once the tiles are in the correct order, a congratulatory alert will be displayed, and the timer will stop.